-On the right side of the Manage Plugins page are check boxes which can be used to enable or disable each plugin.
-The redX icon enables you to delete a plugin from your system.
+On the right side of the Legacy Plugins Manager page are check boxes which can be used to enable or disable each legacy plugin installed.
+The red \mathbf{x} icon enables you to delete a legacy plugin from your system.